Storing CrUX CWV Data for URLs Using Python for SEOs

 Process the Response

-The response from CrUX API will be in the form of JSON and look like this:
+The CrUX API response is JSON and looks like this:

 {'cumulative_layout_shift': {'histogram': [{'start': '0.00',